ben-willmore/PortMaster-New/ports/openmohaa/README.md

 Thanks to ptitSeb for the [gl4es](https://github.com/ptitSeb/gl4es) library, and to Jeod for the custom game launcher.

+The game was compiled by beniamino and the launcher was created by Jeod.

 ## Port details
 This is an arm64 build of the unmodified [source code](https://github.com/openmoh/openmohaa/).
 Graphics settings have been reduced for good performance on low-spec devices, but can be increased using the in-game options.